The Merger-Driven Formation of Classical Low Surface Brightness Galaxies in Romulus25: Results

 \subsubsection{Metallicity}

 Alongside star formation history, metallicity serves as one of the most important probes of the evolution of a galaxy.
 In Figure \ref{fig:methist}, we show the distributions of metallicities, as measured from the abundance of oxygen in cool gas (T$<$10$^4$ K), for our classical LSB and mass-matched late-type HSB galaxy samples.
 In all of our subsamples, the HSB galaxies have higher median metallicities than the LSB galaxies.
-The gap is largest in the pure disk sample, where the difference in median metallicity between late-type HSB and LSB galaxies is 0.19 dex, but persists even in the irregular sample, where the difference in median metallicity is 0.06 dex.
-In all instances, a two-sample Kolmogorov-Smirnov (KS) test rejects the hypothesis that the samples of late-type LSB and HSB galaxies are drawn from the same distribution with p $<$ 0.02.
-These findings are in line with observations, which have long measured lower gas-phase metallicities in LSB galaxies than in HSB galaxies of the same stellar mass \citep[e.g.,][]{mcgaugh1994oxygen,kuziodenaray2004,Young2015,Cao2023}.
+The gap is largest in the bulge+disk sample, where the difference in median metallicity between late-type HSB and LSB galaxies is 0.12 dex, but persists even in the irregular sample, where the difference in median metallicity is 0.02 dex.
+In all instances, a two-sample KS test rejects the hypothesis that the samples of late-type LSB and HSB galaxies are drawn from the same distribution with p $<$ 0.02.
+These findings are in line with observations, which have long measured lower gas-phase metallicities in LSB galaxies than in HSB galaxies of the same stellar mass \citep[e.g.,][]{mcgaugh1994oxygen,kuziodenaray2004,Young2015,Cao2023}, as well as other simulations in which LSB galaxies have been found to have lower stellar metallicities \citep[e.g.,][]{Kulier2020,Tang2024}.